-South Dakota-Bryan 8.
-Tennessee-Bryan 24.
+South Carolina-Bryan 18.
+South Dakota-Bryan & Tennessee-Bryan 24.
 Texas-Bland 30.
-Utah-Bryan 3, Bland 3.
-Vermont-Bryan 4, not voting 4.
-Virginia-Bryan 24.
-Washington-Bryan 4, Bland 4.
-We Virginia-Passed.
+Utah-Bryan 3, Bland 3, Vermont-Bryan t, not voting 4, Virginia-Bryan 54.
+Was' ington-Bryan 4.
+Bland 4.
+Virginia-Passed.
 Wisconsin-Bryan 5, not voting 19 Wyoming-Bryan 6.
-Alaska-Bland 6.
-Ariz na-Bryan 6.
+Alaska-Bland 6, Ariz na-Bryan 6.
 District of Columbia-Bryan 6.
-New Mexico-Bryan 6.
-Oklahoma-Bland 6

-Indian Territory-Bland 6; McLean casts Ohio's forty-six votes for Bryan and thus his nomination was assured.
-Bryan was nominated on the change

-CHICAGO, July 11. - William Jennings Bryan of Nebraska was nominated for President of the United States by the Democratic national convention on the fifth ballot.

-As soon as the fourth ballot was announced, cheers were raised for Bryan and an attempt was made to stampede the convention to him, while Illinois and Pennsylvania asked leave to retire for caucuses.
+Oklahoma-Bland 6 Indian Territory-Bland 6; McLean casts Ohio's forty-six votes for Bryan and thus his nomination was assured.
+Bryan was nominated on the change in Oklahoma's vote CHICAGO, July 11. - William Jennings Bryan of Nebraska was nominated for President of the United States by the Democratic national convention on the fifth ballot.
+As soon as the fourth ballot was announced, cheers were raised for Bryan and an attempt was made to Illinois and Pennsylvanic asked leave to retire for caucuses.
 Then the standards of nineteen states were taken to the Nebraska delegation, while the convention cheered wildly.
 The scene of Bryan's demonstration of yesterday was repeated, the entire convention standing on chairs waving hats, fans and newspapers containing pictures of Bryan.
-There was a procession of state stand ards about the hall.
+There was a procession of state stand ards about the ball